creativescala/creative-scala/src/pages/substitution/substitution.md

 ```

 because `e` depends on `a` and `d`, and in our top-to-bottom ordering `a` and `d` have yet to be evaluated.
-We might righly claim that this is a bit silly to even attempt, but `e` is the complete expression we're trying to evalute, and `a` to `d` are sub-expressions of `e`, and it of course we have to evaluate the sub-expressions before we evaluate the expression.
+We might righly claim that this is a bit silly to even attempt, but `e` is the complete expression we're trying to evaluate, and `a` to `d` are sub-expressions of `e`, and it of course we have to evaluate the sub-expressions before we evaluate the expression.